 Company C – The Men from Albany

 So far we’ve identified 45 men from Albany who enlisted in the 15th.
 We’re confident there are more, but we can’t confirm their military records.
 Almost half of the men enlisted on the same date – May 15, 1917.
-We think it’s a safe assumption they went to enlist as a group – both in Albany and New York City.
+We think it’s a safe assumption they went to enlist as groups – in Albany and New York City.
 This was 5 weeks after President Wilson declared war on April 9, 1917, and 4 days before a universal draft was enacted.
 The rest of the initial Albany contingent enlisted later that month and in June (Sgt.
 Henry Johnson enlisted on June 5, 1917) and July.
 This group became the nucleus of Company C (a/k/a Albany Company) of the 15th.

 In July, 1917 the initial enlistees from Albany reported to training camp in Peekskill.
 We presume most of the men, even given disparities in age (18 to39), knew one another.
-There were overlapping groups – the men who lived in Arbor Hill, including a small group of boys who had all attended School 6 on Second St. together, and a group railroad porters.
+There were overlapping groups – the men who lived in Arbor Hill in Albany, including a small group of boys who had all attended School 6 on Second St. together, and a group railroad porters.
 Some of the men had also been members of a very popular Black baseball team the Hudson Giants.

 “It is well known that the time and attention that must be devoted to training colored troops to raise their level of efficiency to the average was considerably greater than white regiments.”

 Colonel Hayward urged Pershing to let his men fight.
 But it was clear there were large numbers of white troops who would not willingly go into combat alongside Black troops.
 Black and white regiments had fought in the same line of battle in the last days of the Civil War.
 And they fought together up San Juan Hill in the Spanish-American War.
 But Jim Crow in the South had spread to the North by 1917.
 Black and white troops side by side in the trench warfare of World War I wouldn’t work .